-It can be tough to stay focused when learning or working at home.
+Staying focused when learning or working at home can be difficult.
 What can you do to keep yourself motivated?

-This is not an easy problem.
 All of us from young to very old have to do stuff sometimes that we would prefer not to do.
 How many of us get excited about cleaning?
 About grocery shopping?
 About doing taxes?
 About reading a very boring, uninteresting Ukrainian novel for a class or a book club.
 Or about reading history, chemistry, physics, or nutrition textbooks?
 Some reading has engaging, enjoying, interesting ideas, characters and plots; others don’t.
-Some of our writing assignments can be really tough to get started on and then to do.
+Some of our writing assignments can be really tough to get started on and then to actually do.
 For teachers, reading essay after essay after essay can vary from uplifting to stimulating to discouraging.

 So how can you motivate yourself to do tough, difficult or maybe boring tasks?
 Try one of these techniques:

 - Set a very specific do-able task with a time appointment for yourself.
 I keep coming back to the value of making a list with a check box next to it.
 Then when I finish even a small task on my list, I can physically pick up a pen and check it off!
 That feels so good.

 - On a longer-term project, such as daunting reading assignments, a challenging writing or problem-solving assignment, or review of student projects, a two-step process helps.

 - First divide the task into smaller segments of 25 to 50 minutes and put each of those segments on the list.
 (Some people refer to this as the Pomodoro method.)

 - Put a date and time next to each item, being realistic and practical about when and where you will do these tasks.

 - Remember this saying, “If you can do something anytime, it usually means it never gets done.”
 Only things you schedule and plan for and generally write down on a list actually get done.